microstream-one/microstream/storage.restservice/Readme.md

 				.start();
 ```
 ### 2.2.
 Starting the viewer server:
-- Create a StorageViewer instance with a running EmbeddedStorageManager
+- Create a StorageRestService instance with a running EmbeddedStorageManager
 - Start the server
 By default  the server will listen on port 4567

 ```
-final StorageViewer service = new StorageViewer(storage);
+final StorageRestService service = new StorageRestService(storage);
 service.start();
 ```